sahib/brig/docs/tutorial/intro.rst

 Reporting bugs
 ~~~~~~~~~~~~~~~

-If you need to report a bug you can use a built-in utility to do that.
-It will
+If you need to report a bug (thank you!) you can use a built-in utility to do
-gather all relevant information, create a report and open a tab with the
+that.
+It will gather all relevant information, create a report and open a tab
-*GitHub* issue tracker in a browser for you.
-Only thing left for you is to fill
+with the *GitHub* issue tracker in a browser for you.
+Only thing left for you
-out some questions in the report and include anything you think is relevant.
+is to fill out some questions in the report and include anything you think is
+relevant.

 .. code-block:: bash